MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde-setidentifier.md

 Sets the drive identifier field on the drive to the value specified in the **Provide the unique identifiers for your organization** Group Policy setting.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax